 This warranty gives you specific legal rights and you may have other rights which vary from state to state.

-Protosound® is a trademark of MTH Electric Trains.
-DCRU® is a registered copyright of QS Industries, Inc.

-Lionel® is a registered trademark of Lionel L.L.C..
-Railsounds® is a registered trademark of Lionel L.L.C.
+Proto-Sound® is a trademark of MTH Electric Trains.
+DCRU® is a registered copyright of QS Industries, Inc. Lionel® and Railsound® are registered trademarks of Lionel L.L.C.